-- Time Off From Work - If you need time off from work to seek medical attention and heal from a serious injury resulting from domestic violence, you may be entitled to job-protected leave from work under the federal Family and Medical Leave Act (FMLA).
+- If you need time off from work to seek medical attention and heal from a serious injury resulting from domestic violence, you may be entitled to job-protected leave from work under the federal Family and Medical Leave Act (FMLA).
 FMLA gives covered employees unpaid leave when facing a serious medical condition.
-Learn more about FMLA.
+En savoir plus sur FMLA.

-- Disability Related to Domestic Violence - You may qualify for protection from discrimination and wrongful termination or a reasonable accommodation in the workplace if you have a disability that was caused by domestic violence.
+- You may qualify for protection from discrimination and wrongful termination, or a reasonable accommodation in the workplace, if you have a disability that was caused by domestic violence.
 A victim with a disability caused by domestic violence is protected under the federal Americans with Disabilities Act.

-- Discrimination - If an employer treats male employees differently than female employees, that employer may be in violation of Title VII of the Civil Rights Act of 1964.
-For example, if your employer allows male employees time off work to attend family court or child support proceedings, but refuses to allow female employees time off work to seek protective orders from their batterers, your employer may be discriminating against the female employees because of their sex.
+• If an employer treats male employees differently than female employees, that employer may violate Titre VII de la loi sur les droits civils de 1964.
+For example, if your employer allows male employees time off work to attend family court or child support proceedings but refuses to allow female employees time off work to seek a domestic violence protective order, your employer may be discriminating against the female employees because of their sex.

 You may consider domestic violence to be a very private issue, but when it comes to protecting yourself from a batterer, it is important to tell the people who are around you most often that you need help.
 Talk to someone you trust.
 Your supervisor may be much more supportive than you think.
 You are not alone.
 Below are some suggestions:

-- Tell your supervisor that you have a Protective Order, and give him/her a picture of your abuser.
+- Tell your supervisor that you have a Protective Order, and give them a picture of the respondent.
 Explain that the Protective Order states that your abuser is not allowed to enter your workplace (if your Protective Order includes your workplace).
 This is especially important if you work somewhere many people walk in and out of all day (e.g., fast food restaurant).

-- If your name is listed on an automated phone directory, talk to your supervisor about taking your name and number off.
+- If your name is listed on an automated phone directory, talk to your supervisor about removing your name and number.